zinic/crawl/aspects.md

 ### Damage Resistance Modifier

-**Note:** The DR may be sub-typed for free but has no effect on the aspect point cost.
+**Note:** The DR must be for a specific damage type.
+For example, an item may grant +10 DR for kinetic damage and +4 DR for fire damage.

 * **+2 DR**
     * Aspect Point Cost: 1